What is DLNA? Complete Guide to DLNA Streaming

 At its peak, the alliance grew to include more than 250 member companies, including Samsung, LG, Panasonic, Philips, Broadcom, Cisco, HP, and many others.
 Over the years, DLNA certified more than 25,000 different device models across categories including TVs, Blu-ray players, game consoles, smartphones, tablets, NAS drives, media servers, and more.

 In January 2017, the DLNA organization officially dissolved.
 However, this did not mean the end of DLNA technology.
 The certification program was transferred to SpireSpark International, which continues to manage DLNA testing and certification.
-More importantly, the underlying DLNA protocol remains built into virtually every Smart TV sold today.
-Billions of DLNA-compatible devices are in homes worldwide, and manufacturers continue to include DLNA support in new products.
+More importantly, the underlying DLNA protocol remains built into many Smart TVs sold today.
+Billions of DLNA-compatible devices are in homes worldwide, and manufacturers continue to include DLNA or UPnP media-renderer support in new products.

 DLNA Timeline